holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/01_weka/lesson_plan.md

         - Just a simple Python program
 - Reflection
     - What was your resulting classifier performance?
-    - What is a decision tree?
+    - What does over-fitting look like?
-    - How is a decision tree a classifier?
     - Why is a test set necessary?
-    - Overall point that cancer is "aberrant"
+- Set up `end_of_theory.docx` discussion
+    - You didn't understand anything about cancer as making this classifier
+    - What does it mean if can do things without understanding because have good data?

 ### Homework